MinecraftForge/Documentation/rendering/modelblock.md

 ```

 Essentially, this sums up everything we've been trying to accomplish so far.
-In a way, this interface is responsible for both steps 2 and 3 mentioned above: for every `IStateMapper` that MC knows about at resource pack load time, the game will ask that it enumerate every possible state for a block and map those states to `ModelResourceLocation`s.
+In a way, this interface is responsible for both steps 2 and 3 mentioned way back at the start: for every `IStateMapper` that MC knows about at resource pack load time, the game will ask that it enumerate every possible state for a block and map those states to `ModelResourceLocation`s.
 Those mappings are then used at draw time to figure out what block should get rendered.
-If you want to use this interface, it's possible that your usecase could be better served by extending `StateMapperBase` which provides a few utilities, chief among them `getPropertyString` which allows you to turn a `Map<IProperty, Comparable>` to a pretty property string of the form `prop1=val1,prop2=val2`.
+If you want to use this interface, it's possible that your usecase could be better served by extending `StateMapperBase` which provides a few utilities, chief among them `getPropertyString` which allows you to turn a `Map<IProperty, Comparable>` into a pretty property string of the form `prop1=val1,prop2=val2`.